-I am an applied economist and my research interests lie at the intersection of responsible regulation, sustainable development and policy evaluation.
-Much of my recent work focuses on empirically evaluating: (1) the effects of regulation and regional/national policy frameworks on innovation and market behaviour; (2) the effectiveness of policy intervention in developing countries on issues relating to labour markets performance, economic activity and distribution of wealth.
-My work has been cited by various government organisations, including the US Treasury and the OECD.
+I am an Associate Professor in Sustainable Business Economics & Public Policy.
+My research interests lie in the areas of responsible regulation, sustainable development and policy evaluation.
+Much of my recent work focuses on empirically evaluating: (1) the effects of regulation and regional/national policy frameworks on innovation and market behaviour; (2) the effectiveness of policy intervention on issues relating to climate policies, economic activity and distribution of wealth.
+My work has been cited by various government and inter-governmental organisations, including the US Treasury and the OECD.

-I am actively applying for research grants, and over the years I have had various successful bids (both as Principal Investigator and Co-Investigator).
-I am currently funded by a large Horizon 2020 grant (I am on 25% buyout this academic year and 20% buyout in 2020/21).
+I am actively applying for research grants, and over the years, I have had various successful bids (both as Principal Investigator and Co-Investigator).
+My research on climate services and adaptation to climate change is supported by the European Commission (grant number 776868).

-I welcome applications from prospective PhD students with an economics and/or policy background who are interested in pursuing research in the area of responsible regulation, sustainable development and policy evaluation.
+I welcome applications from prospective PhD students with an economics and/or policy background interested in pursuing research in responsible regulation, sustainable development, and policy evaluation.

 Recent grants include: